 How can easily identify which kind of grill you have?
 For a points up grill, you can tell by just looking the front of the stamp—the points can be clearly seen.
 To detect a points down grill, just take a soft lead pencil and mark up a piece of white paper with a lot of carbon.
 Dip a finger into your lead doodles and lightly pat the carbon onto the gum side of the stamp.
 Then, press the stamp, gum side down, onto a sheet of white paper.
 That should transfer the design of the grill onto your paper.
 If there are a bunch of points, then you have a points down grill.
 Don’t bother erasing the carbon from the back of your stamp, just leave it there.

-In the Scott catalogue, all of the different grill stamps are lettered from A-Z for each Scott#, starting in the year 1867.
+In the Scott catalogue, all of the different types of stamp grills are lettered from A-Z for each Scott#, starting in the year 1867.
 Check them out!